neurallayer/Photon.jl/docs/src/layers.md

 ```

 ## Container
 Containers are special type of layers that contain other layers.
+They typically
+extend the abstract type that allows to use them as regular Vectors.

 ```@docs
 StackedLayer